goddard-soccer/goddard-soccer.github.io/index.md

-        "Brandon believes Napoleon's Russian campaign was a strategic masterclass.", "Brandon has gotten multiple perfect 100's on breathalyzer tests.", "Brandon beat a koala in a head to head duel the koala didn't know about.", ];
+        "Brandon believes Napoleon's Russian campaign was a strategic masterclass.", "Brandon has gotten multiple perfect 100's on breathalyzer tests.", "Brandon beat a koala in a head to head duel the koala didn't know about.", "Brandon turns around and goes back upon encountering two roads diverging in a wood.", ];

     function bfactGen() {